comet-dot-photos/comet-dot-photos/README.md

 Overlap** slider allows the user to specify that images must contain at least the given percentage (from 1% to 100%) of the painted region to be considered a match.
 The **Clear Paint** button erases all the paint, allowing the region selection to begin anew.
+After every paint stroke, the **Matches** text field updates to show how many of the images match the filter.
+To exit paint mode, deselect the Enable Paint checkbox.
+At any time, you can go back to paint mode to adjust the region of interest.

+### Step 3: Setting Other Image Filters

 Painting on the shape model automatically filters the images by spatial location, but the **Image Filters** pane allows filtering on additional